sfiggins/katacoda-scenariosv2/kipday1/deployment/step1.md

 In this scenario we have a deployment called "color-deployment" running a web application.
-You can take a look at the manifest that we got straight from our version control repo:
+You can take a look at the manifest that we got straight from our source control repo:

 `cat /root/manifests/color-deployment.yaml`{{ execute HOST1 }}